agiresearch/ContextHub/README.md

 ### Dataset
-You can find the instantiated logic problems in the below directory
+You can find the instantiated logic problems in the below directory, where {level_number} can be 1, 2, 3, 4, and {logic_type} can be "deductive_logic" and "abductive_logic".
 ```
 contexthub/data/data_level{level_number}/{logic_type}.json
 ```